by Sirius Fourside – Grow smarter: LEDs for weed, setting up right, sick plant fixes, effective nutrients, reliable seeds.

 If you’re in this spot, allow me to narrow down your choices to a few proven companies that work great for growing cannabis!

 Important note: Although some growers associate nutrients with “feeding”, think of light as being closer to food for your plants than nutrients.
+Nutrients are more like a multivitamin.

 More information about picking the best cannabis nutrients: https://www.growweedeasy.com/nutrients

-Trying Advanced Techniques Too Soon
+Mistake 6: Trying Advanced Techniques Too Soon

 There are some growing techniques that growers can try out on their first grow if they’re feeling adventurous enough.
-These simple plant training techniques (such as FIM’ing and low-stress training) are easy, have low time requirements, and are low risk.
+These simple plant training techniques (such as topping and low-stress training) are easy, have low time requirements, and are low risk.
 That means new growers can try them out without much consequence if things don’t go right.

 On the other hand, there are techniques like Manifolding, ScrOG, and defoliation.
 These techniques can be tough to do, they carry a higher risk for your plants, and they can add days or weeks to your total grow time if done the wrong way.